DestryyyGIT/dicemaker_revamp/README.md

 Known Bugs:
 - Earned dice count may not update properly after hitting the reset button
-- Trying to conver the script to an .exe yields various errors
+- Trying to convert the script to an .exe yields various errors